-One of our small business clients will save $46,000 next year without decreasing their benefits or increasing their out-of-pocket costs.
+As an example, one of our small business clients saved $46,000 in a year without decreasing their benefits or increasing their out-of-pocket costs.
 A partially self-funded health insurance plan is a big part of that savings.

 Maybe we can find significant savings for you too.